danidiaz/dani-sqlite/README.md

 A fork of Irene Knapp's [direct-sqlite](https://github.com/IreneKnapp/direct-sqlite).

-Unlike **direct-sqlite**, it doesn't include the code for the C library, so you'll have to install the library separately.
+- Unlike **direct-sqlite**, it doesn't include the code for the C library, so you'll have to install the library separately.

+- It requires SQLite >= 3.37.0.

 Example of `cabal.project.local` pointing to local libs on Windows: